IamTheFij/docker-cloudflare-ddns/README.md

 # Docker Cloudfare DDNS

-Simple Docker image to dynamically update a Cloudflare DNS record.
+Simple Docker image that wraps an example script to dynamically update a Cloudflare DNS record.

 ## Usage